 The International Conference of Funeral Service Examining Boards shall prepare and grade the state licensing examination.
-A passing grade for the state licensing examination is a score of not less than seventy-five percent 75%.
+A passing grade for the state licensing examination is a score of not less than 75%.

 3.3.
 Subjects.

 The state licensing examination shall include the following subjects: